Thank you for your interest in submitting news items and articles to Natural Awakenings,

 - Attribute all medical or health claims and scientific study results; cite credible, authoritative sources.
 List additional resources in an italicized end note.

 - We cannot guarantee publication and if accepted, we may not publish your piece immediately.
-If you would like us to hang onto the submission for future consideration, please let us know when submitting your article.
+If you would like us to archive the submission for future consideration, please let us know when submitting your article.

 - We reserve the right to edit your original work to fit our magazine’s style.

-- All editorial due on the 5th of the month prior to publication.
+- All editorial is due on the 5th of the month prior to publication.

-- For advertisers, we refer to your ad page number at the end of your editorial.
+- For advertisers, we may refer the page number on which your ad is placed at the end of your editorial.

 - Length: 50-200 words (some longer, inquire first)